rish-16/Angelfire/README.md

 ### Setting Up Angelfire

-To use `Angelfire`, download the `angelfire.js` and `angel-styles.css` files from the `src` directory into your project's and import them in the `head` tag of your markup:
+To use `Angelfire`, download the minified `angelfire.js` and `angel-styles.css` files from the `src` directory into your project's and import them in the `head` tag of your markup:

 ```html
 <head>